No Roasting Pan? Here 5 Alternatives You Might Already Have in Your Kitchen

 4. Broiler Pan

-And there's one more option that we haven't mentioned yet: borrowing a roasting pan.
-Ask your dinner guests if anyone has a roasting pan they wouldn't mind loaning you for the holiday, and chances are that at least one of them will have just what you need.
+And there’s one more option that we haven’t mentioned yet: Borrowing a roasting pan.
+Ask your dinner guests if anyone has a roasting pan they wouldn’t mind loaning you for the holiday, and chances are that at least one of them will deliver!